From the Bottom of My Heart (Stevie Wonder song)

-"From the Bottom of My Heart" is a 2005 single by Stevie Wonder from his 2005 album A Time to Love.
-The song peaked, both in 2005, at number 25 on the US Adult Contemporary chart and number 52 on the Hot R&B/Hip-Hop Songs chart.
+"From the Bottom of My Heart" is a song by American singer, songwriter, and musician Stevie Wonder, released as the second single from his 2005 album A Time to Love.
+The song peaked at number 25 on the US Adult Contemporary chart and number 52 on the Hot R&B/Hip-Hop Songs chart.
 It won the 2006 Grammy Award for Best Male Pop Vocal Performance.

-Contex

-This is the second single from her album A Time to Love, after So What The.